chrisjgf/chrisjgf.github.io/_posts/2017-05-10-move-uiview-based-on-keyboard.markdown

 An image: ![View moving upon keyboard load](/assets/img/uiview-movement.gif) {:/comment}

-So, your app looks great but, when a user goes to enter an input, the keyboard pops up and now your UITextField/UIView is covered -- the user can't see what they're typing.
+Your app looks great but, when a user goes to enter an input, the keyboard pops up and now your UITextField/UIView is covered -- the user can't see what they're typing.
 Let's fix that.
 This post is broken down into two sections: retrieving the keyboard height and moving a UIView based on that value.

 ## Retrieving the keyboard height